 Vigorous physical activity may aggravate eczema symptoms.
 In a questionnaire of one-hundred patients with eczema, 97% said that sweating made their skin itch worse.
 A study looking at mice saw that with high-intensity swimming exercises, the mice were more likely to experience a worsening of their symptoms.

 Strenuous exercise is a trigger for rosacea patients.
-Patients with erythematotelangiectatic rosacea find physical exercise in the form of “carrying and lifting” leads to worsening of their rosacea symptoms.
+Patients with erythematotelangiectatic rosacea find physical exercise in the form of “carrying and lifting” leads to a worsening of their rosacea symptoms.
 In order for more blood to get to the muscles and tissues in exercise, blood vessels have to expand.
 The enlarged blood vessels naturally cause a flushing of the face.
 Physical activity can cause a worsening of the facial redness of rosacea patients due to the natural widening of the blood vessels, along with the inflammatory nature of rosacea.[10,11] Exercise can also cause a burning or stinging pain in the face of rosacea patients.
 Blood vessels become leakier in rosacea which allows more blood flow to face also causing the flushing.

 Light Intensity Exercise